 - In January 2016, MEDA saved the longtime home of Precita Eyes Muralists, responsible for many of the ubiquitous, beloved murals adorning Mission buildings and alleyways.
 These murals uniquely identify the MIssion as a place and visually establish the presence of longtime residents and businesses in the neighborhood.
 This placekeeping of an arts community was made possible by MEDA harnessing the power of the City’s Small Sites Program, which provides succor and creative financing for nonprofits to buy properties with tenants vulnerable to eviction.
 In the case of Precita Eyes Muralists, their first-floor commercial space was preserved, along with the home of the tenants of the three units above.
 Residents included a musician, a therapist and educators.

-- MEDA is developing 1990 Folsom and 2070 Bryant to continue rebuilding the supply of affordable housing for families and to add arts and industrial space.
+- MEDA is developing 1990 Folsom and 681 Florida (former address 2070 Bryant) to continue rebuilding the supply of affordable housing for families and to add arts and industrial space.
 The property at 1990 Folsom is the site of a long-vacant bakery, which will be redeveloped with funding from the passage of November 2015’s Prop A Housing Bond, of which $50 million was earmarked to the Mission.
-The site at 2070 Bryant was secured as a community benefit from a luxury-condo development next door.
+The site at 681 Florida was secured as a community benefit from a luxury-condo development next door.
 Each building will have over 10,000 square feet of affordable space for arts organizations and commercial tenants integrated with over 130 apartments for families.

 - MEDA spearheaded Proposition X, passed by San Francisco voters in November 2016.
 Prop X called for limiting the conversion of Production, Distribution and Repair (PDR) spaces, which run the gamut from auto-repair shops to warehouse spaces for artists, so that buildings that were used for these spaces could not be completely converted into luxury-rate developments.